 The Impact of Artificial Light

-Decoding Different Types of Lighting
+Decoding the Different Types of Lighting

 Color Temperature: A Determining Factor

-- 3,000 to 4,000 K: neutral light, suitable for calm activities.
+- 3,000 to 4,000 K: neutral light, suitable for calm activities early in the evening, but to be avoided in the bedroom after 9 PM.

 Light Intensity: Favor Modulation